Yusafzai/YouTube/README.md

-YouTube React & Tailwind Project STATUS: IN PROGRESS
+YouTube React & Tailwind Project STATUS: COMPLETED BUT NOT HOSTED YET

+its a Yt Clone made with React.js